Support for energy efficiency

 In 2011, the U.S. Department of Energy (DOE) decided to raise the energy conservation standard for residential HVAC systems in certain regions of the country.
 Such an approach recognizes that cooler regions do not benefit as much from high SEER air conditioning units.
-Starting in January 2015, split system central air conditioners installed in the Southeast and Southwest must be rated at least SEER 14.
-In the rest of the country, the minimum standard will remain at SEER 13.
+Starting in January 2015, split system central air conditioners installed in the Southeast and Southwest were required to be rated at least SEER 14.
+In the rest of the country, the minimum standard remained at SEER 13.

 Uniform national standards for energy efficiency on an array of products were first put into place in 1987 when President Regan signed the National Appliance Energy Conservation Act (NAECA).
 In 1988, efficiency standards for fluorescent lamp ballasts were added by Congress, and in 1992, President Bush signed the Energy Policy Act, which added new efficiency standards for certain types of lamps, electric motors and commercial heating and cooling equipment.
 The first Bush Administration continued to add efficiency standards laying the groundwork for the Clinton Administration to set new standards for refrigerators, air conditioners, ballasts, clothes washers, water heaters, and heat pumps.